 Namur, the impressive capital of Wallonia takes tourism in Belgium to the next level of brilliance.
-The most prominent highlight of the city is the Citadelle that played a great role in the history of Namur.
+The most prominent highlight of the city is the Citadelle which played a great role in the history of Namur.

 It offers unrivaled views of the city and the Meuse river which is a delightful feast for the eyes.